activitystar/activitystar.github.io/README.md

 ## Goals

 - offline/p2p first social media + chat
+  - A person's data is primarily stored on their phone / laptop.
+    - Data can be synced between their devices.
+Any device can publish.
+    - They may optionally use some cloud-hosted relay/pub so others can get their data while they're offline.
+  - A person's data can be shared selectively - it's not all or nothing, some things can be public, while others are only shared with friends.
+    - You can help your friends content share - but only to people who're authorised to see it.
+    - You don't need to keep *all* of your friend's data.
+You can throw some away, and resync it later if desired.
+    - If you mark something as deleted, well-behaving clients will also delete it.
+  - Any servers/relays/pubs that are used are not authoratitive.
+You can use more than one, switch between them.
+They don't have any power.
+Server operators can't inspect data
+    - Though they may get metadata. e.g. if you publish something, and send it to a relay, they'll know when you did that etc.
 - design specs suitable for multiple clients to interoperate

 ## Non-Goals